halotroop2288/Anarchism_/README.md

-# Archaism-Underscore
+# Anarchism_
-Archaism Underscore - a small API for flexible integration.
+Anarchism Underscore - a small API for flexible integration.

-Might be useful for running speicific mods on projects like ReIndev and NSSS.
+Might be useful for running specific mods on projects like ReIndev and NSSS.

 **Features:**
 - [X] [Mixins](https://github.com/SpongePowered/Mixin) as main "base class edits" alternative.